shawnferry/HOL7712-gitbook/agents/add-the-agent.md

 $$

-1. Disable the puppet agent daemon.
+1. Disable the Puppet agent daemon.
 We want to manually execute the agent for the duration of the lab.

   `svcadm mark maintenance puppet:agent`